uchicago-mscapp-projects/bus_pending/README.md

 - [CTA bus locations](https://www.transitchicago.com/developers/bustracker/): The CTA bus tracker API provides bus locations each minute on their bus tracker API..
 - [CTA schedule](https://www.transitchicago.com/developers/gtfs/): The CTA provides data in the General Transit Feed Specification (GTFS) that describes scheduled routes.
 - [CTA Route GeoData](https://data.cityofchicago.org/Transportation/CTA-Bus-Routes-kml/rytz-fq6y/about_data): CTA routes are publicly accessible as shapefiles on the City of Chicago’s Open Data portal.
+- [CTA Bus Stops GeoData](https://data.cityofchicago.org/Transportation/CTA-Bus-Stops-Shapefile/pxug-u72f): CTA routes are publicly accessible as shapefiles on the City of Chicago’s Open Data portal.
 - [Chicago Community Area GeoData](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6): Chicago community area boundaries are publicly accessible as shapefiles on the City of Chicago’s Open Data portal.
 - [American Community Survey](https://data.census.gov/table?t=Income+and+Poverty&g=050XX00US17031%241000000%2C17031%241500000&y=2022&d=ACS+5-Year+Estimates+Detailed+Tables): We use block-level income and poverty measures from the American Community Survey for our map backgrounds.
 This links the table referenced.
+- [High quality shapefiles from Mapbox](https://www.mapbox.com/): Pydeck plots are rendered with high-quality and detailed shapefiles that are obtained by querying the Mapbox API.

 We scrape, clean, and analyze these data using Python 3.12, store the data in sqlite3, and visualize the data on a Dash app using Plotly and PyDeck.
 Our cleaning frameworks are Pandas and GeoPandas.